Summer Planning: 4 Tips for Creating Family Rhythms

 Ask your children what they would like to do as a family this summer.
 Brainstorm with them and have them write down a list of activities and plans they would like to do.
 If you have trips planned, these can go in the list, as well as many other activities.
 Some may not even be “summer-centered” but are just easier to execute because the kids don’t have the pressure of school routines and responsibilities.

-I did this with my kiddos, inspired by an Instagram account I follow (@athomewith.shannon).
+This is the second year I do this with my kids, inspired by an Instagram account I follow (@athomewith.shannon).
 It was a very fun crafty project we enjoyed doing together.
-I was delighted to see things on our family list like movie nights, cook and bake with Mom, paint our rooms, roller blade, play board games, and dates with Mom and Dad, aside from exploring new beaches, pool time, nature trails, and more.
+I was delighted to see things on our family list like movie nights, make popsicles and ice cream, paint our rooms, journal with Jesus, play board games, plant a garden, and dates with Mom and Dad, aside from exploring new beaches, pool time, trails with the dog, and more.

-The point is that the simplest activities, done together, can make a lasting impression on their hearts.
-Time to play, read a book, cook, or do chores together.
-A few minutes to sit down and give them our undivided attention to listen to them.
+The point is that the simplest activities, done together, can make a lasting impression on their hearts and that’s what they want.
+Our time to play, read a book, cook, or start a new project together.

 Busy moms of all walks of life, please know: a few high-quality family experiences can be equally or even more impactful for our kiddos than the amount of activities or any big plans.
 These can be done during the day or over the weekends.
 Whatever works for the time you have.